Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 Our training input consists of 8000 parameter combinations across our 6 model parameters.
 The shape of the training input is (8000, 6).
 Our \texttt{holodeck} simulation values are shaped (8000, 10) as we combine \texttt{holodeck} simulation $x_i$ median values (which we denote as $\mathrm{median}^{(\mathrm{holo})}$) for each of the 5 frequency bins, and the corresponding $\sigma_{\mathrm{median}}^{(\mathrm{holo})}$, which are given by Eq.~\ref{eq:median-error}.

 We use a probabilistic NN, rather than a deterministic NN, so that the interpolator returns both the predicted median strain and its predictive uncertainty at each frequency bin.
 Therefore, our loss function should not only consider the \texttt{holodeck}-simulated and predicted median values, but also their uncertainties.
-Following Secs.~6.2.1.1 and 6.2.2.1 of Ref.~\cite{goodfellow2016deep}, we train the NN by minimizing the negative conditional log-likelihood of the training data.
+Following Secs.~6.2.1.1 and 6.2.2.1 of the book by \cite{goodfellow2016deep}, we train the NN by minimising the negative conditional log-likelihood of the training data.
 For a Gaussian predictive distribution, this reduces to the following Gaussian negative log-likelihood:

 where the combined uncertainty $\sigma_\mathrm{comb}$ is the quadrature sum of the uncertainty in prediction, \(\sigma_\mathrm{median}^{(\mathrm{pred})}\), and the uncertainty in \texttt{holodeck} simulation median value, \(\sigma_{\mathrm{median}}^{(\mathrm{holo})}\):